My hand-picked accommodation in Cambridge

 Budget hotels near the city centre

 The Premier Inn and the Travelodge are excellent options if you don’t want to spend too much money.
 Out of the two of them, the Travelodge is the best one.
-They are both only 5 minutes walk to the Grafton Centre and 10 minutes to Kings Parade.
+They are both only a 5-minute walk to the Grafton Centre and 10 minutes to Kings Parade.

 The Felix Hotel